dmitrii-ageev/terraform-gcp-cluster/README.md

 *Note:*
-With Terraform versions prior to 0.11.14 use the module versions up to 1.9.99 With Terraform version 0.12.0 and higher use module versions after 2.x.x
+With Terraform versions prior to 0.11.14 use the module versions up to 1.9.99 With Terraform version 0.12.0 and higher use module versions starting from 2.0.0

 ```hcl
 module "cluster" {